rodrigo023/walker_dunlop_challenge/README.md

 - Define a logging strategy and an appropriate logging library
 - Implement authentication and authorization for the API endpoints.
 Potentially use RBAC to control which clients can access the /preferences/ endpoints and the /notifications/ endpoint.
 - Run performance tests to validate the /notifications/ endpoint behavior.
 What happens when sending a notification to thousands of users?
 Or even millions of users?
+- Improve unit test coverage
+- Include a docker file to easily spin up a database container

 # Setup
 ### Prerequisites